ogubuikeAlex/Computer-Science-Dictionary/System-Design/Fundamentals/007-Caching.md

 ## What is a cache miss and a cache hit?
 Cache Hit Is When Requested Data is found in the Cache

 Cache miss is when requested data could have been found in the cache but wasn't found.
 This is typically caused by a system failure or a poor design choice.
-For example, if the server goes down, our load balancer wll have to forward requests to a new server which will result in cache misses
+For example, if the server goes down, our load balancer will have to forward requests to a new server which will result in cache misses.

 ### Content Delivery Network
 A CDN is a third-party service that acts like a cache for your servers.
 Sometimes, web applications can be slow for users in a particular region if your servers are located only in another region.